 We recognise the possibility that adults working in the school may harm children, including governors, volunteers, supply teachers and agency staff.
-Any concerns about the conduct of other adults in the school should be taken to the Headteacher without delay; any concerns about the Headteacher should go to the Chair of Governors who can be contacted by email: sallen53@suttonmail.org.
+Any concerns about the conduct of other adults in the school should be taken to the headteacher without delay; any concerns about the headteacher should go to the Chair of Governors who can be contacted by email: sallen53@suttonmail.org.

-Any concerns about the conduct of a member of staff, supply teachers, volunteers or contractors should be reported to the Headteacher/principal.
+Any concerns about the conduct of a member of staff, supply teachers, volunteers or contractors should be reported to the headteacher.
+If we receive allegations about staff using our premises to run activities for children, we will follow our own safeguarding policy, including contacting the LADO (KCSIE, September 2023).